Sunday, January 04, 2004

 I also happened to be of the generation that had a sudden opportunity to go away to college.
 It didn't last all that long, but it was possible for awhile without plunging oneself or one's family into massive debt.
 I also knowingly benefited by the informal version of affirmative action of those years, which was called "geographical distribution" but was also an attempt by colleges to create a little spice if not too much diversity in admissions.
 I'm sure I got admissions and even a scholarship partly because I didn't fit the profile of their typical applicants.

 It was many years before I began to realize this.
-I absorbed the British working class "kitchen sink" films, plays and novels.
+I absorbed the British working class "kitchen sink" films, plays and novels of the 1950s and 60s.
 I read D.H.
 Lawrence with keen interest.
 When I was in college, the English working class was a very fashionable source of style, thanks to the Beatles.
 But except subliminally and tangentially, I didn't really relate the working class part of it to my own experience, not even in 1970 when the raw emotion of Lennon's "Working Class Hero" grabbed at my gut.
 But the tenets of the working class culture were deep and pervasive, as I began to see when I returned from the eastern cities to western PA.

 So at about the time I wrote this column, it was becoming clearer to me what was going on inside me, and what the conflicts and drawbacks were.
 I had seen enough of Boston and Washington and especially New York---the book business, media, the arts, national politics, etc.---to realize how hampered I was by not understanding middle class and upper middle class cultural attitudes, and not having those skills or those resources to draw on for support, savvy and counsel.
 When I was fighting for my book---will it be published, will it not?--- as it was buffeted by New York publisher politics, while living in western PA, there was no one to turn to for help or advice in practical matters, and my psychological state was a mystery to everyone, including me.